kermitt2/article_dataset_builder/Readme.md

 Other main differences include:

-- the XML TEI contain much richer structured full text,
+- the XML TEI contain richer structured full text (section titles, notes, formulas, etc.),
 - usage of up-to-date GROBID models for PDF conversion (with extra medRxiv and bioRxiv training data),
 - PMC JATS files conversion with [Pub2TEI](https://github.com/kermitt2/Pub2TEI) (normally without information loss because the TEI custumization we are using superseeds the structures covered by JATS).
 Note that a conversion from PMC JATS files has been introduced in CORD-19 from version 6.
 - full consolidation of the bibliographical references with publisher metadata, DOI, PMID, PMC ID, etc. when available
 - consolidation of article metadata with CrossRef and PubMed aggregations for the entries
+- optional coordinates of structures on the original PDF
+- optional thumbnails for article preview

 ## Converting the PMC XML JATS files into XML TEI